 Calling all Ontario high school students!
-The equal consideration deadline—Thursday, January 12, 2023—for applying to Ontario universities is approaching fast.
+The equal consideration deadline—Monday, January 15, 2024—for applying to Ontario universities is approaching fast.
 We know you’ve had a busy semester and have been working very hard, but now the time has come to put on some comfortable clothes, grab a hot drink, settle into your couch and decide which universities you'll be applying to.

 But don’t panic!
 We’ve created this handy little guide to help you through each step of the process: